nathanxu0317/AdvancedLaneFinding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+1. The code would fail when the lane marks are partially or fully covered with snow or other objects.

-1. In order to have more stable results especially the curve radius calcuation, robust fitted lines of previous frame should be stored, then averaged to get more smooth and reasonable result.
+2. In order to have more stable results especially the curve radius calcuation, robust fitted lines of previous frame should be stored, then averaged to get more smooth and reasonable result.

-2. Combined threshold should be fine tuned to get more useful data.
+3. Combined threshold should be fine tuned to get more useful data.
 The gradient should be used to improve output in certain condition.